molaycule/js-design-patterns/README.md

 Structural patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.

 **Facade Pattern** - Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

+**Adapter Pattern** - Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.